Defining the (Technical) Requirements: A Privacy-First Security Approach

 DTEX AND PRIVACY-FIRST SECURITY

-The Dtex Advanced User Behavior Intelligence Platform is purpose-built to detect insider threats, developed from the ground up as a privacy-first solution.
+The Dtex Advanced Enterprise User Intelligence Platform is purpose-built to detect insider threats, developed from the ground up as a privacy-first solution.
 Designed to support ‘Privacy by Design’ security approaches, Dtex helps enterprises comply with privacy regulations and is deployed at Global 2000 customers doing business in countries with even the strictest privacy laws.

-Learn more about how Dtex’s patented Anonymization capabilities – a core feature of the Dtex Advanced User Behavior Intelligence Platform – power a privacy-first security approach by downloading our overview of Dtex's Anonymization features.
+Learn more about how Dtex’s patented Anonymization capabilities – a core feature of the Dtex Advanced Enterprise User Intelligence Platform – power a privacy-first security approach by downloading our overview of Dtex's Anonymization features.